ForrestSutton/airqualityChatbot/README.md

 #next steps
 1. I would like to add a database to store key air quaility measures
 2. I would like to allow chat users to ask simple questions of the bot about air quality and possible weather \

+#update as of June 2022 Purple air has updated their api so you will need a new url, and key that you can request from them